- How can you improve the way you learn Mandarin?

 Opening doors rather than showing the correct way

-The primary goal with Hacking Chinese is not to tell you the ultimate solution to all language learning problems, because it’s naive to think that there is such a thing.
+The primary goal of Hacking Chinese is not to tell you the ultimate solution to all language learning problems, because it’s naive to think that there is such a golden path™ to instant success®.
 Research and science might lend credibility to certain methods, but even so, students and their learning environments differ wildly across space and time.
-My mission is to open as many doors as I can to show you a multitude of ways to reach efficient learning, but it will be up to you to walk the roads behind those doors.
-Only you know if a road suits you or not.
+My mission is to open doors and show you a multitude of paths to reach your destination, but it will be up to you to actually walk there.

 Hacking Chinese is for everyone

 This website is meant for anyone who is interested in learning Chinese, regardless if you haven’t started yet or if you have been studying for ten years and teach Chinese at university, if you study a few hours every week in your home country or if you study full-time living in China, if you study because you think Chinese is the most interesting language in the world or if you study because circumstances force you to do so.
-Naturally, different sections will be relevant for different groups, but I’m sure that you find many articles of interest regardless of who you are.
+Naturally, different sections will be relevant for different groups, but I’m sure that you will find many interesting articles regardless of who you are.
 If you can’t find an article about a specific topic, you can always contact me!